carpentries/instructor-training/episodes/06-feedback.md

 We have found that learners are much more likely to fill out the post-workshop survey while they are still at the workshop than they are after they leave the venue.
-At the end of a two-day workshop, your learners' brains will be very tired.
+At the end of a multi-day workshop, your learners' brains will be very tired.
 Rather than trying to fit in another 15 minutes worth of teaching, give your learners time to complete the post-workshop survey at the end of your workshop.
 You will be helping them (with an opportunity to reflect), yourself (you will get more useful feedback), and The Carpentries